god-ferny/HRRPC/README.md

 # changelog
-no more undefined! will hang on the last number for a second key! key! key!
+~~no more undefined! will hang on the last number for a second~~ ~~this broke for some reason~~ refixed was missing the specific check for the payload